VCI position in a nutshell

 In the future, contract givers can benefit from fiscal incentives for research mandates, because they bear the costs and risks after all.
 This is mainly to the advantage of small and medium-sized enterprises which do not have their own R&D capacities.

 The new legislation provides for an appointed office (“beauftragte Stelle”) to examine the applications from companies.
 This should be done with as little bureaucracy as possible.

 The act will be evaluated after 5 years.
 This enables practice-oriented further development, on condition that the evaluation criteria are transparent and specific.

 It is important to maintain project funding without restrictions, as it is conducive to the various forms of R&D cooperation.

 Fiscal incentives are decision criteria

 Fiscal incentives for research for all companies raise the R&D spending and contribute to welfare gains in the overall economy.
 This is emphasised by several studies and expert bodies.
-In their calculations, inter alia, additional tax revenues of some 750 million euros annually can be expected purely from innovation gains triggered by fiscal research incentives.
+In their calculations, additional tax revenues of some 750 million euros annually can be expected from innovation gains triggered by fiscal research incentives.
 Thus, there would be a “return on investment” for the federal budget.